shahaba/shahaba/README.md

 I'm a Data Engineer at Shopify who loves to learn new things

-Bear in mind, I am terrible at puns, so I got ChatGPT to write a few for your enjoyment:
+Bear in mind, I am terrible at puns, so I got ChatGPT to write a few for your enjoyment for getting this far:

 - Just a pandamic problem solver trying to bear the load of these bug fixes.
 - Don’t let the complexity grizzly you, just break down the problem, beary carefully.